zkSync-Community-Hub/tutorials/tutorials/build-dapp-thirdweb/TUTORIAL.md

 This URL serves as a permanent hosting location for your application on the web.

 If you have any further questions or encounter any issues during the process, please [reach out to thirdweb support.](https://support.thirdweb.com?utm_source=zksync&utm_medium=docs&utm_campaign=chain_docs)

+## Conclusion

+In this tutorial, you learned how to create and deploy a dapp using thirdweb.
+You can now create your own dapp using thirdweb’s SDKs and connect it to your smart contract on zkSync Era.